 To begin healing from these viruses, it is important to begin replacing fluids at the first signs of sickness.

 Another good stomach flu remedy to keep hydrated with is green tea with mint leaves.
 This hot brew will help your body absorb lost water quickly, and help settle any nauseous feelings.
-It is a good idea to continuously, yet in small quantities, drink as much as you while you are ill in order to recover quickest.
+It is a good idea to continuously, yet in small quantities, drink as much as you can while you are ill in order to recover quickly.

 Getting a lot of rest and eating well are also important to a speedy recovery.
 Allow yourself time to lie on the couch or in bed, and feel free to read books and magazines or watch TV.
-When you feel slightly better, try to eat small amounts of bland foods.
+When you feel slightly better, try to eat small amounts of bland, natural foods.

 Here are a few examples of bland foods that should help you regain some energy:

 These foods won't irritate your already swollen insides, and will provide plenty of vitamins and minerals.
 In reality, any healthy foods you can keep down while ill will do your body good.
 Be sure to avoid any sources of wheat, dairy, or meat.